2015 Des Moines Renaissance Faire XIII

-In 2014, we are celebrating nine years at Festival Park (though this is actually the 12th festival)!
+In 2015, we are celebrating ten years at Festival Park (though this is actually the 13th festival)!
 Learn more about this event, including what entertainment, shopping and food you can expect at this year's festival.

 (Labor Day Monday at the 2013 Des Moines Renaissance Faire.)

 - September 19-20

 - 10 a.m. to 6 p.m., rain or shine!

 |A full day (10 a.m to 6 p.m.), rain or shine!
 If the forecast just looks drizzly, we will entertain you all day long in our various covered stage locations.|

 |Buy discounted tickets online via credit card.
 (Ticket sales at the front gate are cash only.
 ATM available.)|

 |Adult Two Day Pass||$25 (Good for admission on any two days of the festival.)|

 |Group discounts||Pre-register your group of 15 or more for a $2.00 discount off each admission.
 Company discounts also available.
 Have your company or employer contact Mary at 515-262-4100 to get your coupon code.|

 But why pay full price?
 Group discounts are available.
 Check our news postings or Facebook for the latest locations that have been delivered coupons.